Lincoln Water Quality at a Glance

 Report Issues

-Contact Lincoln Water System Customer Service at 402-441-7551 for water main breaks, pressure problems, or quality concerns.
-Prompt reporting of leaks helps conserve water and maintain system integrity.
-For after-hours emergencies, call the same number for 24/7 assistance.
+Contact Lincoln Water System Customer Service at 402-441-7551 for water main breaks, pressure problems, or quality concerns — available 24/7 for emergencies.
+Prompt reporting of leaks and discolouration helps conserve water and maintain system integrity.
+For drinking water safety notices affecting your area, our live boil water notices tracker is updated in real time.

 Frequently Asked Questions

-Yes, Lincoln’s tap water meets all federal and state drinking water standards.
-The city’s water comes from wells along the Platte River near Ashland, approximately 20 miles northeast of Lincoln, and undergoes comprehensive treatment to ensure safety.
+Yes — Lincoln’s tap water met all federal and state drinking water standards in 2025, with no violations recorded by Lincoln Water System.
+The water comes from naturally high-quality Platte River groundwater near Ashland and undergoes comprehensive dual-process treatment before reaching your tap.

 Why does my water sometimes taste or smell different?